simonmichael/hledger_site/src/export.md

 # Exporting from hledger

-Many finance apps have a way to import CSV files from financial institutions.
+A number of hledger reports support multiple output formats, such as plain text, HTML, JSON, beancount, or SQL.
+There are also tabular formats such as CSV, TSV, and FODS.
+See [hledger: Output format][output format] for full details.

+Here are some common ways to export hledger data:

+## Export journal entries with print

+You can [print](hledger.md#print) whole journal entries.
+This usually preserves the most information. txt (hledger journal), beancount journal, HTML or JSON output formats are good choices.
+CSV/TSV/FODS are also supported but there will be multiple records per transaction, which you may need to recombine later.

+## Export account transactions with aregister

-You can produce similar CSV with hledger's [register] command.
+You can export a register (list of changes, plus running balance) with hledger's [register] command.
-Export one account and one currency at a time.
-This helps keep the CSV simple and importable.
+You should probably export the activity of just one account and one currency at a time.
 Eg:
 ```cli
 $ hledger -f examples/sample.journal reg -O csv checking cur:'\$'
 "txnidx","date","code","description","account","amount","total"